zsombro/zsombro/README.md

 - 👋 Hi, I’m @zsombro
-- 👀 I’m interested in frontend development, UX research & design, functional programming, also everything on the cutting edge: software architectures, design patterns, and tools
+- 👀 I’m interested in frontend development, UX research & design, functional programming, also everything on the cutting edge: software architectures, design patterns, new languages and tools
 - 🌱 I’m currently learning how to not do a trillion things at once
 - 📫 How to reach me: berki.zsombor@gmail.com